beug/p5js_NYCR-Class/Syllabus.md

 ### Canvas
 By default, a p5js sketch will add a canvas element the body of our HTML.
 Unfortunately it's not very generous with canvas and defaults to 100 pixels x 100 pixels.

 We can specify a few things in our setup function if we know them in advance.
 For example, if we know that we want our sketch to have a workspace of 640x480 pixels we can **call** the [``createCanvas()``](https://p5js.org/reference/#/p5/createCanvas) function as a line of code during our setup function.
-Like ``setup()`` and ``draw()``, ``createCanvas()`` is a function but it was already declared when we loaded the framework.
-So, unlike these other two, it **DOES** take arguments and then instead of declaring it, we execute it.
+Like ``setup()`` and ``draw()``, ``createCanvas()`` is a function but it was already declared when we loaded the framework into our html page.
+So, unlike these previously discussed built-in functions,  ``createCanvas()`` **DOES** take arguments and since it has already been defined in the p5js framework, instead of declaring it, we execute it.

 | Name of function |( arguments )|
 |------------------|-------------|
 | createCanvas	  | (width, height, renderer);|

-width and height are required, renderer is optional, but lets put it in for good measure.
+width and height are required, renderer is optional, but let's choose one and put it in for good measure.
 There canvas has two renderers available, P2D for 2-dimensional artwork, and WEBGL for 3-dimensional artwork.
 Let's start with P2D for now...

 ```javascript
 function setup(){